Tulip-Dev/tulip/doc/user/workspace.rst

 The spreadsheet view allows you to select the elements you want to watch by choosing *Nodes* or *Edges* in the *Show* combo box.
 A filter is available to pick elements depending of their selection in the *node link diagram*, or to match a given pattern in a specific column.
 The set of displayed columns can be restricted to those whose the name matches a given pattern.

 The value stored in the table can be modified by several ways.
-A double click on one of the cells will offers to enter the value for one property and one element (edge or node).
+A double click on one of the cells offers to enter the value for one property and one element (edge or node).
 A right click in one of the cells opens the following menu :

 .. image:: _images/i_workspace_rclick_elements.png

 Two types of action can be done, the ones concerning the property values and the ones concerning the selection of the element.
 The property values can be set for all nodes or edges (having the property or belonging to the current graph), the ones selected (where *viewSelection = true*) or the ones  corresponding to the highlighted rows (current element and the ones clicked on while maintaining *Ctrl* pushed).
 The values of the current property (corresponding to the current cell column) can also be copied into *viewLabel* in order to display them in the graph.

-A right click in the column header will open the following menu :
+A right click in the column header opens the following menu:

 .. image:: _images/i_workspace_rclick_header.png